How to be authentic and memorable with your blog when you’re an introvert

-What if you are camera shy or hate drawing attention to yourself?
+What if you hate drawing attention to yourself?

-Some people feel uncomfortable with putting photos or other personal information of themselves online.
-Some bloggers and authors even write under an alias and they may have valid reasons for doing so.
+Many writers feel uncomfortable putting photos or other personal information of themselves online.
+Some even write under an alias and they may have valid reasons for doing so.

-It may be tempting to upload a logo and leave it at that.
-It’s perfectly OK when you’re building a bigger business and want to make it exist independently of you.
+So it may be tempting to upload a logo and leave it at that.
+This is perfectly OK when you’re building a bigger business and want to make it exist independently of you.
 But most bloggers, authors or one-woman businesses represent themselves.
-Having an authentic personal brand matters a great deal nowadays.
-And of course, you do want to be authentic AND memorable with your blog at the same time!

 Even a business focused blog benefits from a personal touch.
 Because blogging is by its nature a relaxed and friendly medium.
 The last thing you want is to come across as aloof and not attract your particular audience because of it.